You’re probably wasting time and money on software that doesn’t work for you.

 - Post-modern government-specific software that adapts easier and faster to change

-FreeBalance is a social enterprise focused on improving government governance through the use of technology.
+FreeBalance is a purpose-led organization focused on improving government governance through the use of technology.
 We focus on PFM and open government.
 The FreeBalance business model is driven by the need for long-term financial sustainability in GRP implementations.
 This is because GRP systems should enable current and future PFM and transparency reform without being cost prohibitive.
 This is known as the Total Cost of Ownership (TCO) in the technology industry.
 And, the burden of operating enterprise software at higher cost is known as “Technical Debt”.
-This financial sustainability mission to reduce TCO and technical debt is the main focus of this FreeBalance blog.

 2. Public Financial Management Expertise

-Software manufacturers, like FreeBalance, are rarely involved in government implementations.
-We are involved as prime contractor or joint venture partner in all implementations.
+Software manufacturers are rarely involved in government implementations unlike FreeBalance where we are always involved as prime contractor or joint venture partner in our implementations.
 Expertise is important.

 Traditional enterprise software implementation teams for government projects consist of experts with the software package that was sold, but with limited experience in government.
 These teams tend to include government project experts who often have limited experience with the package that was sold, or with governments in similar circumstances.
 We have seen large number of foreign consultants in emerging economy government projects.